rust-lang/rust/src/doc/trpl/README.md

 ### Contributing

-The source files from which this book is generated can be found on Github:
+The source files from which this book is generated can be found on GitHub:
 [github.com/rust-lang/rust/tree/master/src/doc/trpl](https://github.com/rust-lang/rust/tree/master/src/doc/trpl)

 ## A brief introduction to Rust